CrumpLab/cognition/docs/textbook/C8_Memory.md

 #### Memory is none of these things

 The above physical metaphors for memory have some properties in common with human memory.
 The file drawer and camera can encode, store, and retrieve information, and make errors and mistakes.
 However, people display many more interesting memory failures than the physical metaphors.
 The physical memory devices do not produce memory distortion.
 They do not remember new information that was not in the file, or on the hard-drive.
 Importantly, people produce memory distortions all of the time.
-Two examples of memory distortions are claiming to remember events that did not occur, or exagerating events that did occur.
-Bartlett's work is important for demonsrating evidence of memory distortions as fundamental to the process of remembering.
+Two examples of memory distortions are claiming to remember events that did not occur, or exaggerating events that did occur.
+Bartlett's work is important for demonstrating evidence of memory distortions as fundamental to the process of remembering.

 #### Memory is re-membering